 - A sense of community and connection with co-workers

 HSAs and Wellness Programs

-One idea gaining traction involves linking employee wellness to HSA accounts.
-These tax-advantaged accounts let employees pay for a wide variety of eligible healthcare expenses using pre-tax money.
-In order to open and contribute to an HSA, employees must be enrolled in a qualified High Deductible Health Plan (HDHP).
+One idea gaining traction is linking employee wellness to Health Savings Accounts.
+Tax-advantaged HSA accounts let employees pay for various eligible healthcare expenses using pre-tax funds.
+To open and contribute to an HSA, an employee must first enroll in a qualified High Deductible Health Plan (HDHP).